Want to learn how to start investing with just a little money? You’re in the right place — and more importantly, at the right time.

 Before you invest, assess your overall financial situation.

 Do you have debts to pay off?
 Have you built an emergency fund?
-If not, consider checking those boxes first.
+If not, you probably need to check those boxes first.

 Paying off debt isn’t as fun as investing.
 But it’s often a critical move that deserves prioritizing, especially if you have high-interest credit card debt.

-Before you get started, understand that by definition, any investment is a risk, as you can theoretically lose some or all of your money.
-Investing involves risk and time.
+Before you get started, understand that by definition, any investment is a risk.
+You can theoretically lose some — or all of your money.

 Clark says that it’s usually not a good idea to invest if you’ll need the money in less than five years, and that 10+ years is more ideal.
 By building an emergency fund first, you can truly invest.

 Investing for retirement should be your highest priority after saving, Clark says.
 For most people, it takes decades to fully fund retirement.
-So if you’re just getting started, don’t feel like you need to make tens of thousands of dollars all at once.
+So if you’re just getting started, it is okay to start small.

 Step 1: Explore Your 401(k) and IRA Options